Collingwood Park, Queensland: Education

-Collingwood Park State School is a government primary (Prep-6) school for boys and girls on the corner of Burrel and Hannant Streets.
+Collingwood Park State School is a government primary (Prep–6) school for boys and girls on the corner of Burrel and Hannant Streets.
 In 2017, the school had an enrolment of 558 students with 45 teachers (37 full-time equivalent) and 23 non-teaching staff (16 full-time equivalent).
 It includes a special education program.

-Woodlinks State School is a government primary (Prep-6) school for boys and girls at Woodlinks Way.
+Woodlinks State School is a government primary (Prep–6) school for boys and girls at Woodlinks Way.
 In 2017, the school had an enrolment of 608 students with 41 teachers (38 full-time equivalent) and 28 non-teaching staff (18 full-time equivalent).
 It includes a special education program.

-There are no secondary schools in Collingwood Park.
-The nearest secondary schools are in Redbank Plains and Bellbird Park.